 There isn’t a designated “optimal length” just yet.
 Some studies have shown between 130 and 150 characters as a great caption length, others do not show evidence that caption length matters that much.
 Usually, the best approach is to figure out what will be the most valuable and engaging idea for your users.
 Then, try to say it concisely, and with the appropriate hashtags, of course.

-Hashtags are normal and common on Instagram, so make sure you include them in your post caption.
+An important thing businesses should know about Instagram is that hashtags are normal and common.
+So, make sure you include them in your post caption.
 Hashtags help you increase the reach and engagement of your post, and extend its shelf life by allowing users to continue to find it as they explore topics they care about.
 Posts that use one hashtag or more average 12.6% more engagement over posts that don’t use any.